Open Access Statement

 All articles receive a unique identifier (DOI prefix:10.33218) and are archived both in Portico and Crossref for preservation.
 We follow Sherpa/Romeo‘s green archiving policy.
 Both preprint and post-print or publisher’s version/PDF can be archived, without restrictions.
 We support authors who wish to share their work early through deposition of manuscripts with preprint servers such as bioRxiv or arXiv, have previously been presented at conferences, published as a thesis, or have previously appeared in other “non-journal” venues (for example blogs or posters).

 Authors may request updating their work previously published online as ‘Articles in Progress’ before it edited into an issue.
 After having been entered into an issue, we may publish an Errata, if justified.
 Authors are responsible for updating the archived preprint with the journal reference (including DOI) and a link to the published articles on the appropriate journal website upon publication.

 All manuscripts should be written in English and prepared according to the Author Guide.

 Submission of an article to a journal implies that the work described original and it is not under consideration for publication elsewhere, that its publication is approved by all authors and by the authorities responsible where the work was carried out.
 Figures and tables should be original and should not have been published in any previous publications.

-Any form of plagiarism, including self-plagiarism, are rejected.
+Any form of plagiarism, including self-plagiarism, is rejected.
 All submissions are checked for similarities and overlap using iThenticate’s Crosscheck software.
 Replication studies must be clearly identified as such, as they may score higher with Crosscheck.
 Submissions with high scores will be scrutinized by editors for potential scientific misconduct and may be rejected without sending out to reviewers.
 At least two editors must agree to such a decision.
-For more details, see our Publication Ethics Policy
+For more details, see our Publication Ethics, and Research Ethics Policies.